Frequently Asked Questions

 We use the classification to decide the benefit amount we will offer and the payment required.

-How does a Nominee’s age affect classification?
+How does a Named Person’s age affect classification?

 Not unless the original information given by you at the time of application was wrong.